-Basic Rules for Ec 2129B
+Basic Rules and Procedures for EC 2129B

 - 1. It is your responsibility to keep yourself informed about the course: in particular all required readings and the dates for all quizzes.
-All of this information will be presented in class and also can be found on the course website. - 2.
+All of this information will be presented in class and also can be found on the course website.
+My responsibility is to insure that information is accurate and up to date. - 2.
 You are welcome to communicate with me via email.
 I will answer as promptly as possible, subject to the following constraints: - a.
 If you send an email with a question whose answer is clearly provided on the website or course outline, I'll ignore the email; see Point 1 above. - b.
-If you ask a question about the course material that requires a long, detailed answer, my only reply will be 'comeseeme'. - c.
+If you ask a question about the course material that requires a long, detailed answer, my only reply will be "come see me". - c.
 The university's position on Ontario's Freedom of Information and Privacy Protection Act implies that I am not to respond to any email in a way that could possibly be interpreted as conveying confidential academic or personal information, unless it is to a UWO email address.
 Therefore, if you want to be sure to get an answer from me to any email, write to me from your UWO email account.

 - 3. My lectures sometimes use slides and sometimes 'chalk and talk'.
 Everything in the lectures is designed to be an elaboration of the material you are expected to read for the course, therefore I will not post slides or lecture notes on the website.
-Understanding the material in this course will require you to read the text and other materials and come to the lectures to take notes and ask questions.
+Understanding the material in this course will require you to read the material assigned and come to the lectures to take notes and ask questions.
 I do post material on the website if it is not available in the readings and is highly detailed, such as charts or tables of figures. - 4.
 The course lectures are intended to be interactive, and you are expected to arrive having read the assigned material and to participate.
 I expect and encourage questions and will certainly pose questions to you all and expect answers.
 Anything that comes up in a lecture is part of the course material, so you are absent at your peril.

 Long experience in this and other courses has made the following clear: if you do not come to class and take notes, you will not do well.
 Further - taking pictures of my slides is not an effective substitute for taking notes; you need to engage your brain, not a camera.
 Please Note

-Department Policies for 2018-2019
+Please Note Department Policies for 2017 - 2018

-Remember that the University expects all students to take responsibility for their own Academic Programs.
-Students should also check their registration to ensure they are enrolled in the correct courses.
+Remember that the University expects all students to take responsibility for their own academic Programs.
+Also remember to check your registration to make sure you are enrolled in the correct courses.